 Coated Japanese needles are available for a virtually pain free treatment and Japanese press tack that stick to the acupuncture point are an option for children or adults that need to move around pain free.

-Electro Acupuncture probes and moxabustion are also available for no needles stimulation that is safe even for small children and infants.
+Electro Stimulation with a device or probes and moxbustion are also available for no needles stimulation that is safe even for small children and infants.

 Q –Will I become dependant on acupuncture to keep giving me my wanted result?

 A – Making you dependent on treatments to feel good is never my goal.
 A root cause resolution of your symptoms is.